tacitPanda/setup_env/README.md

 ## setup_env

 Just a quick script to get some variables setup and some files modified to make life a little easier when doing CTFs.
+With one line and a few flags you can setup your environment with a IP variable, Hostnames, and a working Directory for organization.

-#### How to run ####
+#### How to run

 Clone repository